top of page

 Hild, however, died 16 years later, so in 1867 Miklos Ybl took over the basilica project (most well-known for designing the magnificent Opera House in Budapest).

-With the political and social revitalisation, there came artistic revival too.
-The new architectural style Miklos Ybl tried to inject into the original neoclassical Basilica was neo-renaissance.
+With the political and social revitalisation, there came an artistic revival too.
+The new architectural style Miklos Ybl tried to inject into the original neoclassical Basilica was the neoclassical.

 The dome in the Basilica